edgeworx/docs/content/en/docs/cloud/adding-nodes/_index.md

 - Debian 10+

 {{<warning>}}
 Due to various differences across Linux distros and their respective updates, you may need to use older versions or install dependencies before using the node register script.
-If you experience issues with an OS please reach contact support.
+If you experience issues with an OS please contact [support](https://edgeworx.io/support).
 {{</warning>}}

 {{<info>}}